 The Society's loans and advances to customers and its loans and advances to credit institutions and other liquid assets are classified as loans and receivables.
 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 The Society measures its loans and receivables at amortised cost, using the effective interest method, less impairment.
-The initial value may, if integral to the effective interest rate, include certain upfront costs and fees such as procuration fees, mortgage indemnity guarantee premiums and arrangement fees, which are recognised over the expected life of mortgage assets.
-Mortgage discounts are also recognised over the expected life of mortgage assets as part of the effective interest rate.
+Mortgage interest is recognised over the expected life of mortgage assets.
+The initial value may, if integral to the effective interest rate, include certain upfront costs and fees such as procuration fees, mortgage indemnity guarantee premiums and arrangement fees, which are also recognised over the expected life of mortgage assets.
 Throughout the year and at each year end, the mortgage life assumptions are reviewed for appropriateness.
 If there is a change in the mortgage life assumption, the future cash flows of the associated mortgages are reforecast over the revised expected life using the original effective interest rate.
 The resulting change in carrying value of the mortgages is recognised in interest receivable and similar income.